It’s been a busy week.

 If this story was happening in real life, the best friend wouldn’t need to do as bad of things to justify someone kidnapping her.
 The kidnapper wouldn’t need as much riding on her decisions.
 Real life allows for chance and illogical actions and spur-of-the-moment choices (like Hannah and my one day road trip).
 But while real life certainly thrives on order, fiction needs it to survive.

 You don’t need justification in real life, because it’s really happening.
 That’s justification enough.
-But because fiction is, you know, fictional, the reader/viewer no longer is required to believe what you’re telling him/her.
-So it becomes your job to make it just oh so painstakingly without a doubt believable that s/he has no choice but feel that what you’re telling him/her is the truth.
+But because fiction is, you know, fictional, the reader/viewer no longer is required to believe what you’re telling them.
+So it becomes your job to make it just oh so painstakingly without a doubt believable that they have no choice but feel that what you’re telling them is the truth.

 And this is the part that I’ve had issues with in the past.
 I know how to justify things IRL; it’s a whole other story to do it in fiction.